ajsimas/the-pragmatic-firewall-engineer/Core.md

 ## Logging

-Well designed logging supports general network troubleshooting, security investigations, and compliance audits.
+Well-designed logging supports general network troubleshooting, security investigations, and compliance audits.
 It also helps you understand how your firewall is being used, which can inform future policy decisions.